GuanceCloud/guance-docs/docs/en/monitoring/bot-obs/memory-leak.md

     }
 ```

->  **Note**: In the self-built DataFlux Func, filter conditions can also be added when writing the intelligent inspection processing function (refer to the sample code configuration).
-Note that the parameters configured in the Guance Cloud studio will override the parameters configured when writing the intelligent inspection processing function.
+>  **Note**: In the DataFlux Func, you can also add filtering conditions when writing inspection processing functions (refer to the sample code configuration), it should be noted that the parameters configured in the observation cloud studio will override the parameters configured when writing inspection processing functions.

 ## View Events

-This detection will scan the memory utilization information in the last 6 hours.
-Once the warning value will be exceeded in the next 2 hours, the intelligent check will generate corresponding events.
-Under the operation menu on the right side of the intelligent check list, click the "View Related Events" button to view the corresponding abnormal events.
+This inspection will scan the memory utilization information of the last 6 hours, and once the abnormal state appears, the intelligent inspection will generate corresponding events, and you can check the corresponding abnormal events by clicking the "View Related Events" button under the operation menu on the right side of the intelligent inspection list.

 ![image](../img/memory-leak04.png)

 ### Event Details Page

-Click "Event" to view the details page of intelligent check events, including event status, exception occurrence time, exception name, basic attributes, event details, alarm notification, history and related events.
+Click "Event" to view the detail page of intelligent inspection events, including event status, time of exception occurrence, exception name, basic attributes, event details, alarm notification, history and associated events.

-* Click the "View Monitor Configuration" icon in the upper right corner of the Details page to support viewing and editing the configuration details of the current intelligent check
+* Click the "View monitor configuration" small icon at the top right corner of the detail page to support viewing and editing the configuration details of the current intelligent inspection.
-* Click the "Export Event JSON" icon in the upper right corner of the details page to support exporting the details of events
+* Click the "Export Event JSON" icon in the upper-right corner of the detail page to support exporting the event details.

-#### Basic Attributes
+#### Basic Properties

-* Detection Dimensions: Filter criteria based on intelligent check configuration, enabling replication of detection dimensions `key/value`, adding to filters, and viewing related logs, containers, processes, security patrol, links, user access monitoring, availability monitoring and CI data
+* Detection dimension: Based on the filtering conditions configured by Intelligent Inspection, it supports copying and adding the detection dimension `key/value` to the filtering and viewing the related logs, containers, processes, security patrol, links, user access monitoring, availability monitoring and CI data.
-* Extended Attributes: Support replication in the form of `key/value` after selecting extended attributes and forward/reverse filtering
+* Extended Attributes: Supports `key/value` replication and forward/reverse filtering after selecting extended attributes.

 ![image](../img/memory-leak05.png)

 #### Event Details

-* Event Overview: Describe the objects, contents of abnormal check events.
+* Event overview: Describe the object, content, etc. of the abnormal patrol event.
-* Exception details: You can view the utilization changes of the current exception host in the past 6 hours.
+* Abnormality details: You can view the change of utilization of the current abnormal host in the past 6 hours.
-* Exception analysis: Top 10 process list (Pod list) that can display abnormal host memory usage
+* Abnormality analysis: You can display the list of processes (Pod list) of the Top 10 abnormal host memory usage

 ![image](../img/memory-leak06.png)

 #### History

-Support to view detection objects, exception/recovery time and duration.
+Support to view the detection object, exception/recovery time and duration.

 ![image](../img/memory-leak07.png)

 #### Associated Events

-Support to view associated events by filtering fields and selected time component information.
+Support to view related events through filtering fields and selected time component information.

 ![image](../img/memory-leak08.png)

 ## FAQ

-**1.How to configure the detection frequency of memory leak check**
+**1. How to configure the detection frequency of memory leak Intelligent Inspection**

-* In the self-built DataFlux Func, add `fixed_crontab='0 * * * *', timeout=900` in the decorator when writing the intelligent inspection processing function, and then configure it in "Administration/Auto-trigger Configuration".
+* In the DataFlux Func, add `fixed_crontab='0 * * * *', timeout=900` to the decorator when writing the inspection handler function, and then configure it in the `Management / Auto-trigger Configuration'.

-**2.Memory leak check may be triggered without exception analysis**
+**2. Memory leak Intelligent Inspection may not have exception analysis when triggered**

-Check the current data collection status of `datakit` when there is no anomaly analysis in the detection report.
+When there is no exception analysis in the inspection report, please check the current data collection status of `datakit`.

+**3. An abnormal error was found in a previously running script during the inspection**

+Please update the referenced script set in the script marketplace of DataFlux Func.
+You can check the update log of the script marketplace through [**Change Log**](https://func.guance.com/doc/script-market-guance-changelog/) to update the script instantly.